Home of the LEDmePlay. Since 2013.

 The battery boxes must be connected as a parallel circuit.
 However, the batteries within a box must be connected in series so that their voltage sums up to 6V.
 With the two parallel 6V packs, there is enough power to run everything (unfortunately not very long, expect 2 hours depending on the batteries).
 Since the batteries will be empty soon, you might want to use a power supply.
 We soldered a switch to toggle between batteries and an AC adapter.
 We know it is a very inelegant solution but it comes without any electronic parts.

-Our matrix first showed strange colors.
-We found out, that the assignment of the colors is slightly different then the matrix type used for the LEDmePlay.
-However, this must not necessarily the case with every matrix with a 4mm pitch.
+Furthermore, our LED matrix showed strange colors at the first try.
+We found out that the color assignment differs slightly from the matrix type used for the LEDmePlay.
+However, this need not necessarily be the case with every matrix with a 4mm pitch.
 Just check it.
 There might be many slightly different variants available.
 Ours must be connected like that:

 LEDmePlayBoy running "Invaders"on YouTube channel